naveenKumarV/quiz-platform/README.md

 Displays the score of authenticated user.

+* 'quiz/answered'

+Displays the questions answered by the user.

 **Eg.**  If you are accessing the 'quiz/design/create' route, the url in the browser will be

 * if you are following method 1, then